-Alabama State University’s annual Turkey Day Classic Parade will take place on Thursday, November 25, at 9 a.m. in downtown Montgomery, followed by the kickoff of the 97th Turkey Day Classic football game against the Tuskegee University Tigers at 2 p.m. in The ASU Stadium.
+Alabama State University’s Annual Turkey Day Classic Parade will take place on Thursday, November 23, at 9 a.m. in downtown Montgomery, followed by the kickoff of the 99th Turkey Day Classic football game against Tuskegee University at 2 p.m. in The ASU Stadium.

 The Parade, a community-wide event, is steeped in the University’s and Montgomery's tradition.
 Thousands of families, students, and alumni from around the state and country line the streets each year to witness the pageantry, music, sights, and sounds of what has become one of the city’s most anticipated holiday festivities.

 A group that marches while playing musical instruments.
-(Band units must provide name identification in front of the unit.)Walking Units
+(Band units must provide name identification in front of the unit)

-> A group, other than a band, that marches the parade route in costume or uniform.
-Those marching must be 10 years of age or older.
+A group, other than a band, that marches the parade route in costume or uniform.

-- Non-Profit Organizations - Free (Must upload a copy of your current tax-exempt certificate)
+- Non-Profit Organizations - $100 (Must upload a copy of your current tax-exempt certificate)